WiseNN/javaChatDataServer/README.md

 This is a Java Server used for intensive CPU Data Manipulation.
 This is a client server, and will take requests from the API built in the: csc2720_Project repository.
 All group members responsible for constructing algorithms to aggregate the data model, please clone this repository.

+<b>The Following code block is reffering to changes that need to be made in the DataProcessing/Encryption.java file</b>

+<ul>Changes:</ul>

+The caller is going to call your function like this (data types are in arguments):

+    Encryption op1 = new Encryption();
+		HashMap<String , Object> returnValue =	op1.wrapperFunc(String , HashMap<String, Object>);

+1) Your wrapper function should be able to accept a string parameter, and a HashMap of type <String, String>
+2) Write a switch or if statement to handle the request of encrypt or decrypt
+3) You should return a value of type HashMap<String, String>
+4) ALL of the methods inside of your wrapper function should be private and none-accessible outside of the class

+DO NOT FOCUS ON, WE WILL REVISIT

+5) Remember the purpose of your algorithm, to encrypt and decrypt data; which means you need to store the key somewhere
+6) When your wrapper function is called to encrypt data, you should encrypt/Salt the array of random numbers, keep the key, and destroy the array of random numbers.
+IT SHOULD NOT BE STORED IN YOUR PROGRAM
+7) After you have encrypted the Array of random numbers, the salted key to decrypt the array of random numbers should be returned inside of the hashMap under the key "saltedKey"

+If you have any questions please do not suffer in silence, we are here to help one another.

 Thank you!